The Burrow

 Even though COVID made it possible for more people to work from home, surprisingly, 52% of the world’s population continue to commute to work five or more days every single week, according to Euromonitor.1

 So, if congestion is showing no signs of stopping, which cities are the worst for traffic?
-By analysing social media data from Linkfluence, the home loan experts at Compare the Market were able to see which cities were complaining about traffic the most, to uncover the worst places for commuters.
+By analysing social media data from Linkfluence, the home loan and refinancing experts at Compare the Market were able to see which cities were complaining about traffic the most, to uncover the worst places for commuters.

 Read on to find out if your city makes the cut.